Bush regeneration restores health to natural habitats by controlling threats and allowing native plants to flourish.

 Which brings us to bushland.
 Natural bushland supports an abundance of native plants and wildlife, even in urban pockets.
 Connected tracts of bushland, sometimes protected in National Parks provide green corridors where native plants disperse and animals roam throughout their range, conserving genetic diversity.

 Bushland is not just for plants and wildlife.
 It provides important services for people.
 Trees sequester carbon and provide shade, reducing both the cause and effects of climate change.
 Natural ecosystems filter and store water and control erosion, protecting catchment quality.
 Bushland is a place to connect with nature and feel rejuvenated.

 It is being cleared, dumped on, choked by weeds, polluted, eroded and generally treated badly.
 This is where bush regeneration comes in.
 Bush regeneration counteracts land degradation by controlling threats (erosion, weeds), and nurturing regeneration of native plants, only replanting if necessary.

 Imagine hand-weeding your garden, x 1000, forever.
 This is what bush regenerators do (and love it!).
 The work is slow but sure.
-Not surprisingly volunteers are a prime force regenerating bushland in the Hunter and beyond.
-Many of these volunteers work under the banner of Landcare.

 How do we do it?